chankrrn/WRO-FE-YBR/README.md

 > **Do not replace TODO values with estimated numbers.
 Only include measurements that were actually recorded.**

+> **[TODO: After the final measured trial counts are entered, generate one testing-results chart for the main README (for example Open Challenge completion, pillar-pass success, parking success and wall-contact rate).
+Use only logged team data.]**

 ---

 ## 10.5 Engineering Testing Evidence